A topic from the subject of Biochemistry in Chemistry.

 The chemistry of biological systems is a vast and complex field, involving the study of the molecules and chemical reactions that occur within living organisms.
 Key points include:

-• Macromolecules: Biological systems are largely composed of macromolecules - large molecules that have complex structures and often perform specific functions.
-Examples include proteins, carbohydrates, lipids, and nucleic acids.
+• Macromolecules: Biological systems are largely composed of macromolecules – large molecules with complex structures and specific functions.
+Examples include proteins (responsible for diverse functions like catalysis and structure), carbohydrates (providing energy and structural support), lipids (forming cell membranes and storing energy), and nucleic acids (carrying genetic information).

-• Biochemistry: The study of chemical processes in living organisms, focusing on the structure, function, and metabolism of macromolecules.
+• Biochemistry: The study of chemical processes within living organisms, focusing on the structure, function, and metabolism of biomolecules.
+It explores how these molecules interact to maintain life.

-• Enzymes: Biological catalysts that speed up chemical reactions in living organisms.
-Enzymes are essential for almost all cellular processes.
+• Enzymes: Biological catalysts that accelerate chemical reactions in living organisms.
+They are crucial for virtually all cellular processes, increasing reaction rates without being consumed themselves.

 Experiment: Investigating the Role of Enzymes in Biological Systems